 In order to change a beneficiary designation for a competent Veteran, please do one of the following:

 If the Veteran is incompetent and able to understand the nature of his/her actions, please do one of the following:

 If the Veteran is incompetent and not able to understand the nature of his/her actions, only a court appointed guardian can change the beneficiary designation for the veteran.
 In addition, the court appointed guardian must obtain a specific court order authorizing them to change the beneficiary designation.

-Please have the court appointed guardian complete a beneficiary designation form.
+Please have the court appointed guardian complete form 29-336, Designation of Beneficiary and Optional Settlement.
 Also, include a copy of the guardianship documents and the specific court order with the form.